 Jump to:

 - Shrimp: Raw, peeled and deveined shrimp can be thrown into the soup during the last few minutes of cooking.
 You will know they are cooked through when they turn opaque white and pink within a few minutes.
+If you like shrimp recipes, you should also try my Shrimp Salad in Orange Peel and Honey Garlic Eggplant and Shrimp.
+So good!

 - Carrot: Many don't like cooked carrot pieces.
 I prefer to grate the carrot versus slicing it; it blends in the soup well.